👤 By Adenike Lucas, Editor DENISAURUS News

 Sources within the Office of the National Security Advicer, ONSA have revealed that it was the NSA chief, Mohammed Babagana Monguno (rtd) who doctored another report to favour Mr Magu, who is known to be his Godson.

 The DSS falls under the Office of the National Security Advicer.
-For several months, this blog has reported the unholy deal struck by Mr Magu and Major-General Monguno (rtd).
+For several months, this news site has reported the unholy deal struck by Mr Magu and Major-General Monguno (rtd).

 DSS DG Report Finds Magu Guilty